 Goals are met, or if they aren't, new ways are explored to reach them.

 Employees are consistently pushed to go the extra mile and are driven and inspired by their leaders.

 They are always ready to react to any changes in the market to ensure they maintain the market share and stay ahead of the game.

 Hierarchy Culture is a formalized and structured work environment.
 Leaders are proud of their efficiency-based coordination and organization.
 Keeping the organization functioning smoothly is most crucial here.
 Formal rules and policies support the organization together.
 The long-term goals are stability and results and are directly paired with the efficient and smooth execution of tasks.

 Employees who work for hierarchical companies feel more secure, get paid on time, and are safe to stay in their role in the long run.

 Benefits of promotion lead to exclusive advanced status and reward.
 This can prove a great motivator for employees.

-Employees gain status through consistent hard work and effort within a set role.
+Employees gain level through consistent hard work and effort within a set role.
 By focusing on their work alone, they are more likely to achieve expert status in that one field.

-Organizational cultures are rooted in the organization’s beliefs but it does not imply that the rules cannot be bend.
-It is, in fact, a wise choice to develop a flexible culture that adapts to the change in the business processes in the world.
-Also, in the modern workplaces retaining the employees and also keeping them engaged is a huge task.
+Organizational cultures are rooted in the organization's beliefs, but it does not imply that the rules cannot be bend.
+It is a wise choice to develop a flexible culture that adapts to the change in the business processes in the world.
+Also, in modern workplaces retaining the employees and also keeping them engaged is a huge task.
 Company culture is one of the main reasons why employees remain dissatisfied in their jobs.
-Therefore, it is very critical to build a culture that not only helps in the organization’s bottom line but also keeps everyone happy and satisfied in their jobs.
+Therefore, it is critical to building a culture that helps in the organization's bottom line and keeps everyone happy and satisfied in their careers.